The latest, Spring 2017/18 Q4, Manufacturing Barometer survey is live

-Since 2012 the Manufacturing Barometer has covered the whole of England.
+Since 2012 the Manufacturing Barometer has covered the whole of the UK.
 The report was then produced in partnership with the Manufacturing Advisory Service, and when this closed in December 2015, SWMAS continued the survey as the results represent an important voice of the manufacturing sector.
 Companies are able to use this to compare themselves against other firms within their sector or region.

 Contribute your views to the next Manufacturing Barometer

-The Manufacturing Barometer survey welcomes the views of all manufacturers based in England.
+The Manufacturing Barometer survey welcomes the views of all manufacturers based in the UK.
 The greater the number of respondents, the more accurate a picture of the manufacturing sector is produced and the more government and other bodies must take into account the support manufacturers need to ensure they have the necessary help to operate sustainable businesses and grow.